engr-advising/engr-advising.github.io/genadv.rst

 Policies and Procedures
 -----------------------

 All students **must** complete advisement each semester in order to receive their registration PIN.
 This is not optional.
-Advisement must be completed with your primary advisor, and you must fill out a curriculum sheet (degree curricula) for your major and catalog year before your advising appointment.
+Advisement must be completed with your primary advisor, and you must fill out a Degree Curricula (sometimes called a curriculum sheet) for your major and catalog year before your advising appointment.

 Finding Your Primary Advisor
 ****************************